 Your MRI Procedure

-You may be asked to change into a hospital gown.
+You will be asked to change into a hospital gown.
 You will need to remove your wallet, watch, body piercing and jewelry.

 Remove all metal from your body, including safety pins, earrings, necklaces, bracelets, eyeglasses, hairpins.
 You may be asked to remove dentures, hearing aids, brassieres or clothing with metal snaps.